SC13NC3F1CT10N/ShortcutMaster_Raspberry-Pi/README.md

 ## ShortcutMaster_Raspberry-Pi

 ### Full Description
-This linux service - taken it works properly - will give you a prompt whenever you reboot to launch a specific application or run a specific command.
+This linux service - taken it works properly - will initialise whenever you reboot and execute a command at the push of a button.
+Though it requires some solderless breadboard knowledge.

 ### Disclaimer
 This linux service is not garunteed to work on any version of Raspberry Pi below the Raspberry Pi 3.
 This service might also not work on any other operating system (OS) besides Raspbian.
+Some people may also find this not as convenient, as com